cdb342/GDFusion/README.md

 ## 🤝 Contribution

 We welcome contributions from the community!
-If you find a bug, have a feature request, or want to contribute new models to OccVerse, please feel free to open an issue or submit a pull request.
+If you find a bug, have a feature request, or want to contribute new models to OccStudio, please feel free to open an issue or submit a pull request.

 ---